 How technology is revolutionising the world of sport

-In a nutshell: End arguments about disallowed goals with information provided by fast-frame cameras hung around a stadium.
+In a nutshell: End arguments about disallowed goals and tennis decisions with millimetre-accurate ball tracking technology

 Seven fast-frame cameras are placed all around a stadium, enabling the ball's movement to be tracked and allowing match officials to be notified when a goal is scored via optical signals sent to a watch.

 Get closer to the sport you love - Phantom Cam

 In a nutshell: See your favourite players like never before with a high-speed camera that takes you closer to the action.

 In the high-speed world of professional baseball, where entire games can hinge on split-second moments, fans are always eager to get closer to the action.

 And now a super-fast camera has been developed to do just that, providing unprecedented views of gameplay that would be unnoticeable to the naked eye.

 It's called the Phantom Cam and was used by American TV network Fox during its coverage of the World Series to bring viewers incredible levels of precision and accuracy.

 With the potential to record an astonishing 5,000 frames per second, the Phantom Cam leaves other models in the dust and can even capture the fraction of a second when a ball comes into contact with the bat.